Low-Carb Cheesy Salsa Beef Zucchini Boats

 Stuffed zucchini is a classic way to use those zucchinis that get a little too big, and my recipe for Meat, Tomato, and Mozzarella Stuffed Zucchini Cups (#4 on the top ten countdown) shows how to hollow out giant zucchini and make cups to fill with a cheesy mixture of sausage and cheese.
 That recipe is one of my long-time faves, but sometimes you want something a bit different!

 On the day the idea for these Low-Carb Cheesy Salsa Beef Zucchini Boats popped into my head, I happened to have some large-but-not-giant size zucchini on the counter and a hankering for taco flavors.
-This recipe makes a lot, but stuffed zucchini like this freezes well, and when you have a counter full of zucchini staring you in the face, you don't want to cook something that only uses a little bit of zucchini.
-But if you don't have lots of zucchini or don't want to make so much, just cut the recipe in half!
+This recipe makes a lot, but stuffed zucchini like this reheats well and can be frozen, and when you have a counter full of zucchini staring you in the face, you don’t want to cook something that only uses a little bit of zucchini.
+But if you don’t have lots of zucchini or don’t want to make so much, just cut the recipe in half!

 And after I had made this recipe with Kara and we loved it, we started brainstorming recipe names and when we googled the first name we thought of, we discovered several other food bloggers had made something similar to this; I guess great minds think alike, right?
 Check after the recipe if you want more ideas for stuffed zucchini, including some similar recipes from other bloggers!